 Therefore, the summary of this argument is, if the alleged Pauline Privilege was to be an acceptable instrument of Divorce/Remarriage, it only stands to reason that Jesus would have declared, 'If any man puts away his wife, except for the causes of fornication and desertion, he causeth her to commit adultery...'

 As such, if such an "alleged" Pauline Privilege actually was a legitimate Biblical grounds for divorce - then why did Jesus clearly declare that, WHOSOVER puts away his wife EXCEPT/SAVING for the cause of fornication CAUSES her to commit adultery (Pauline Privilege), and WHOSEVER marries her after she is divorced commits adultery.

 In addition, the concept of fornication by 'idolatry' and the perpetual oneness of marriage are plainly illustrated throughout the history of Israel in their relationship to Jehovah.
 When Israel has attempted to put away their God Jehovah, and marry other pagan idolatrous gods, the result is always the same.
 God declares them to be an idolatrous, adulterous harlot which results in their being profoundly punished.
 Therefore, how can Israel ever be legitimately and righteously married to another god other than their one and only true God Jehovah, who shall never die nor commit fornication against them?

-Remember YOU and not God are the one who makes the decision on whom you will marry.
+Remember YOU and not God are the one who makes the decision as to whom you will marry.
 So take it very seriously.

 douloo, Greek 1402, Strong’s